hacl-star/hacl-star/snapshots/README.md

   - NaCl API: SecretBox, Box, Sign
   - TLS API: IETF ChaCha20Poly1305 AEAD

-  The code in hacl-c has been selectively picked from either `snapshot-gcc` or `snapshot-gcc-unrolled` to provide best performance, see below.
+  The code in hacl-c has been selectively picked from the make targets `snapshot-gcc` or `snapshot-gcc-unrolled` to provide best performance.

-- `snapshot-gcc`

-  HACL* snapshot extracted for mainstream C compilers.
-Same primitives as listed above.

-- `snapshot-gcc-unrolled`

-  HACL* snapshot extracted for mainstream C compilers.
-Same primitives as listed above.
-  Loops have been unrolled up to 5 iterations.

-- `snapshot-ccomp`
+- `hacl-c-compcert`

   HACL* snapshot extracted for the [CompCert C compiler](www.http://compcert.inria.fr/).
   Same primitives as listed above.
 Loops have been unrolled up to 10 iterations.